-Daryl Davis is a African American gentleman that’s been the impetus for the many KKK members to question, and leave, the Klan.
+Daryl Davis is a black man who forged relationships with members of the KKK – which caused over 200 of them to question their own membership and then leave the Klan.
 He’s doing an AMA on reddit, and this was one of his best quotes:

 This came on the eve of spending some time reflecting on how I was spending my online time.
 I had basically come to the conclusion that social media’s ‘discussions’ are pretty much useless to my becoming a better person and simply causes me more angst.
 What really mattered to me was when I got involved in programs at my local parish and started teaching.
 That actually changed lives.
 I saw it happen.
 I vowed to spend less time reading posts, arguing, and spend more time DOING.

 It should not surprise us that we feel the prick of injustice so deeply when it happens to us.
 When we were created, we were in a world without sin.
 We were created with an innate instinct for justice, rightness, fairness, and truth.
 All the qualities of love.
 We were meant to live in harmony and peace forever – with each other, with nature, and with God.
 Yet by original sin, evil, and thus, injustice and even death entered the world.

 But we continue to seek justice, fairness, and love in all our relationships.
 We feel that violation when injustice is met upon us or others.
 We see the evil of it – but wrath, hatred, and violence are born when the desire for fairness is twisted beyond justice.